infrafast/OculizerQLC/README.md

 # Oculizer

 Oculizer is a music-reactive lighting system.
 It analyzes an audio stream in real time, predicts a suitable mood with a classification model, and automatically selects a lighting scene.
 A manual mode lets the operator take control during a show.
+See LandryBulls/Oculizer

-The project is being migrated to a hybrid architecture with QLC+ 5: Oculizer retains audio analysis and intelligent scene selection, while QLC+ runs scenes, chasers, and DMX outputs.
+The fork is being migrated to a hybrid architecture with QLC+ 5: Oculizer retains audio analysis and intelligent scene selection, while QLC+ runs scenes, chasers, and DMX outputs.
 The application can start with either the existing Enttec-compatible direct-DMX backend or the QLC+ OSC backend.
 Automatic scene selection, silence handling, and speech-aware announcement routing are validated with QLC+ on macOS.

 ## Current features